-Join Steve Caplin for an in-depth discussion in this video Adding the shadow, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Adding the shadow, part of Photoshop: Creating Perspective.

 Even with the perspective corrected, this truck still doesn't look like it's really …part of the street, and that's because it isn't casting a shadow on the road behind it. …So let's paint one in.
 We'll go to the background layer and make …a new layer, and we'll call this one shadow. …And let's zoom in.
 I'm going to switch to the brush tool, …and choose a large soft edged brush.
 Perhaps slightly smaller than that.…